Worlds apart: Hong Kong’s great art divide

-But the glamorous artistic whirl associated with March in Hong Kong feels like a world away for some artists battling sky-high rents and lack of space.
+But the glamourous artistic whirl associated with March in Hong Kong feels like a world away for some artists battling sky-high rents and lack of space.

 Hong Kong mural painter Jackie Chung works out of a small unit in the working-class neighbourhood of San Po Kong, away from the hustle of downtown.